zniazi/SnapIt/README.md

 ## Usage

 To run the example project, clone the repo, and run `pod install` from the Example directory first.
+You must add "libsqlite3.dylib" to your "Linked Frameworks and Libraries" section of your application.

 `SnapIt` encapsulates the common patterns of persisting data to permanent storage via a SQLite Connection.